SuccinctPaul/baby-kyber-rs/README.md

 ## Kyber
 Kyber is a post-quantum public-key encryption system.
-Its main use case is to establish keys of symmetric-key systems in higher-level protocols like TLS, Signal or OpenPGP. it is a post-quantum system because Kyber is specifically designed to be secure even in the presence of quantum computers.
+Its main use case is to establish keys of symmetric-key systems in higher-level protocols like TLS, Signal or OpenPGP.

-In 2021 NIST decided it is worthy of standardization.
+It's a post-quantum system because Kyber is specifically designed to be secure even in the presence of quantum computers.

+It's standardized by NIST as [FIPS 203](https://csrc.nist.gov/pubs/fips/203/final)

 ### BabyKyber